 Are Your Investments in UI/UX Making a Good Return?

 Your user interface could be okay, or even good, but being ‘good enough’ can cause your user interface to be less than what it could be.
 An excellent user interface can make an incredible impact on user experience and usability.
-A hard-to-use application will repel customers, so you need to know the difference between a good and bad interface before you can determine whether you made a good investment in a UI/UX company.
+A hard-to-use application will repel customers, so you need to know the difference between a good and bad interface before you can determine whether you made a good investment in a UI/UX service.

 Good vs. Bad Interface